Renault Duster Oroch: Overview

-The Renault Duster Oroch was designed by the Technocentre Renault in France and by the Renault Design América Latina studio in São Paulo, Brazil.
+The Renault Duster Oroch was developed firstly by Renault Technlogie Roumanie in Romania.

 The concept car Renault Duster Oroch was presented at the 2014 São Paulo Motor Show.
 The Renault Duster Oroch was released officially at the 2015 Buenos Aires Motor Show and has been on sale since September 2015 in South America.

 The bed size is reportedly 1.175 m wide and 1.350 m long, and has a capacity of 683 L.

 It is powered by either the 1.6 litre or the 2.0 litre petrol engine, mated to 5-speed or 6-speed gearbox respectively.
 A version with an automatic gearbox was released in 2016.

 In April 2022, the Oroch received an update (revised exterior and interior design, new security equipments, new infotainment system).
 It is powered by either the 1.6 litre 118 hp or the new 1.3 litre turbo 170 hp engine.

 Awards

-The Renault Duster Oroch has received several "Best Pickup Truck of the Year" awards in 2016 by Revista Autoesporte, Car and Drivers Brasil "CAR Magazin" and 10Best.
+The Renault Oroch has received several "Best Pickup Truck of the Year" awards in 2016 by Revista Autoesporte, Car and Drivers Brasil "CAR Magazin" and 10Best.